Top WordPress Web Developers in Canada

 Here are the most important steps that we take to secure your website:

-1. Use a dedicated server (not a shared server) on a secure hosting platform like Cloudways.
+1. Use a secure hosting platform like Cloudflare Enterprise.

-2. Integrate Cloudflare and Solid Security for extra security benefits.
+2. Integrate the Solid Security plugin for extra security benefits.

 3. Promptly update all technology on your website whenever a new version is released for the PHP version, WordPress core, theme, and all plugins.